Who Will Look Out for You if You Are Injured on the Job by a Fire or Explosion?

 How can you tell who is responsible for my injury, and why does it matter?

-Even if you or one of your fellow employees caused the accident and you are covered only by workers’ compensation, the attorneys at McGowan, Hood & Felder, LLC, can help you.
+Even if you or one of your fellow employees caused the accident and you are covered only by workers’ compensation, the attorneys at McGowan, Hood, Felder & Phillips, LLC, can help you.
 You should know, however, that workers’ compensation is not necessarily your only option even when the negligence of one of your coworkers caused your injuries.
-McGowan, Hood & Felder, LLC, can explore those options with you.
+McGowan, Hood, Felder & Phillips, LLC, can explore those options with you.
 If workers’ compensation is your best or only option, can see you through the application and appeals processes, arrange independent medical evaluations of your injuries, and assist you if your employer’s insurance carrier pressures you to settle your claim prematurely or to return to work before you are fully recovered.

 If a third-party is at fault, such an equipment manufacturer or independent contractor, we may be able to pursue a personal injury lawsuit against the negligent party.
 Depending on the circumstances of your case, it may make more sense to file a lawsuit rather than pursue workers’ compensation benefits.
-Let a qualified South Carolina construction accident attorney at McGowan, Hood & Felder, LLC, review the facts of your claim and help determine the best course of action.
+Let a qualified South Carolina construction accident attorney at McGowan, Hood, Felder & Phillips, LLC, review the facts of your claim and help determine the best course of action.

 Skilled South Carolina attorneys protecting your rights after a construction accident

-McGowan, Hood & Felder, LLC, is widely known as a team of no-nonsense South Carolina construction accident lawyers committed to obtaining fair settlements for individuals and families.
+McGowan, Hood, Felder & Phillips, LLC, is widely known as a team of no-nonsense South Carolina construction accident lawyers committed to obtaining fair settlements for individuals and families.
 If you have been injured or have suffered the loss of a loved one in a fire or explosion at a construction site, let us help you obtain the compensation you deserve.